Lemon Law Questions? We Have Answers!

 State Lemon Laws Vary

 As we explained earlier, Lemon Laws vary from state to state.
 Some states have similar qualifications, while others are completely different.
-New Jersey requires only 1 repair attempt for a defect that may cause death or serious injury while Massachusetts requires 4 repair attempts for the same defect before they qualify.
-Pennsylvania’s coverage period is 1 year or 12,000 miles while New Jersey is 2 years or 24,000 miles.
+New Jersey requires only 1 repair attempt for a defect that may cause death or serious injury, while Massachusetts requires 4 repair attempts for the same defect before they qualify.
+Pennsylvania’s coverage period is 1 year or 12,000 miles, while New Jersey is 2 years or 24,000 miles.
 This is why we need to ask where you purchased your vehicle.
-Our corporate headquarters are in Pennsylvania so we’ll choose that.
+Let’s use our PA Lemon Law location as an example.

 Pennsylvania Lemon Law Qualification